How To Train People In Chronic Pain 2.0

 Below is a screenshot of a programme I assigned to one of my chronic pain suffering clients.

-She is able to choose between the programmes and is able to take ownership of her pain and decide what she is capable of that day.
+She was able to choose between the programmes and was able to take ownership of her pain and decide what she was capable of that day.

 This is big.

-Imagine feeling as if exercise was something beyond your reach and now you have options!
+Imagine feeling as if exercise was something beyond your reach and suddenly it's within your grasp now you have options!

 This is amazing and you get to provide that to clients!